 - 6 eggs

 - Optional: To make the dried orange slices, heat the oven to 90 degrees Celsius.
 Thinly slice 2 oranges, remove any seeds and lay out on a baking sheet.
-Sprinkle with 1 tbsp granulated erythritol such as Sukrin Gold and 1 tbsp cinnamon or mixed spice.
+Sprinkle with 1 tablespoon granulated erythritol such as Sukrin Gold and 1 tablespoon cinnamon or mixed spice.
 Bake for ca 2 hours or until dried out and crisp.
 This can be done 1-2 days in advance.

 - For the cake: Preheat the oven to 160 degrees Celsius.
 Line the base of a springform tin (20-24 cm diameter) with baking paper and grease the sides.

 - Grind the pecans in a food processor.
-Melt the butter and mix the pecans, ground almonds, butter, 3 tbsp granulated erythritol and spices (ginger, cinnamon, cloves, nutmeg, cardamom seeds).
+Melt the butter and mix the pecans, almond flour or ground almonds, butter, 3 tablespoon granulated erythritol and spices (ginger, cinnamon, cloves, nutmeg, cardamom seeds).
 If you do not have those exact spices, try using some pumpkin spice or mixed spice - they normally include ginger and cinnamon.
 This idea is to get a wintery vibe for the base.

 - Press firmly into the base of the springform.
 This can be done with your fingers or the back of a spoon.
 Refrigerate for 15 minutes.